-9. IAPT Services
+IAPT Services

+Additional investment of £700K was been made in 14/15 and the service is on track to achieve 5% access figures (as set out in the CCG's Operating Plan 14/15 and as agreed with NHSE).

+A one day workshop has been piloted from Jan - March 2015 to offer Saturday access for IAPT and with a key aim of reaching a wider cohort of service users.
+Ongoing review is being maintained of the pathway, benchmarking, accessibility and recovery rates of the service.

+Further review is already underway in relation to the New Mental Health Indicators for IAPT as identified in 'Five year Forward View (The 75% standard of 6 week referral by April 2016 and the 95% standard of 18 week referral to first treatment appointment by April 2016).

+The long term conditions IAPT pilot funded by the council has delivered good results and is proposed to be followed through again for 2015/16.

+The re-ablement pilot was recently reviewed by the University of York and has been well received, its successes need to be further built upon during 2015/16 and 2016/17.

-- 9.1 Additional investment has been made of £600K for 14/15 and the service is on track to achieve 5% access figures (as declared in the Operating Plan 14/15 and as agreed with NHSE). - 9.2 The Commissioning Team are working more closely with the Voluntary Sector in 14/15 and a workshop identified for February 2015 to enable the Voluntary sector providers who presently deliver talking therapies to have discussions with NHSE and the criteria for IAPT inclusive services. - 9.3 A one day workshop is being piloted from Jan March 2015 to offer Saturday access for IAPT and with a key aim of reaching a wider cohort of service users.
-Ongoing review is being maintained of the pathway, benchmarking, accessibility and recovery rates of the service. - 9.4 Further review is already underway in relation to the New Mental Health Indicators for IAPT as identified in 'Five year Forward View (The 75% standard of 6 week referral by April 2016 and the 95% standard of 18 week referral to first treatment appointment by April 2016).
-The long term conditions IAPT pilot has delivered good results and discussions are underway in regards to it being consolidated into one of the on-going work streams 2015/16. - 9.5 The Mental Health Commissioning team have worked with NHS E and SLaM to review the present IAPT service model and establish what opportunities there are within the existing service to be available to further maximise its remit and capacity in relation to Croydon's specific needs (hard to reach groups including the BME population) The results of this desk top review are expected from NHS E in March 2015
+The Mental Health Commissioning team have worked with NHSE and SLaM to review the present IAPT service model and establish what opportunities there are within the existing service to be available to further maximise its remit and capacity in relation to Croydon's specific needs (hard to reach groups are a specific area of focus and particularly the BME population).
+The results of this desk top review are expected from NHSE in April 2015.

+Croydon CCG is working closely with Lambeth to identify their successes in developing IAPT services for the BME population (particularly young males) as any further expansion of the service will likely need a mixed model of providers.

-10. Voluntary Sector Review
+Voluntary Sector Review